- How do I get to the Student-Run Health Clinic?

 The clinic is located at 12201 Euclid Ave., next to the Euclid Avenue and East 123rd Street bus stop (HealthLine and 38 buses) and the Euclid Avenue and East 120th Street rapid station.
 Map It.

-The clinic receives patients between 9 a.m. and 12 p.m. on the first and third Saturday of each month.
+The clinic receives patients between 9:00am and 11:30am two Saturdays a month.
+Click here to view Calendar.
 When the doors open, please form a line to the receptionist desk on the left.

-Tip: It’s best if you arrive at or before 9 a.m. because a line forms and we cannot guarantee that everyone will be seen.
+Tip: It’s best if you arrive at 8:30am because lines can form, and we cannot guarantee that everyone will be seen.

 No. At this time, the clinic operates on a walk-in basis only.

 After admission, we divide patients into an early group and a late group.
-Early group patients should remain in the waiting area and are usually seen by 10:30 a.m.
-Late group patients may leave, but are advised to return by 11 a.m. or their place in line may be lost.
+The early group is usually seen by 10:30am.
+Regardless of group, patients are not allowed to leave the clinic once signed in.
 Visits typically last one to two hours, depending on the nature of the illness.

 No. Treatment at this clinic is free, and most medications can be obtained for you for free or at a reduced cost.
 If you do have insurance we may not be able to see you, as we reserve our slots for uninsured patients.

 Bring bottles of any prescription medications you are taking.
-If you need a work physical, it is best if you bring the form provided by your employer.
-If this is not possible, we do have a generic work physical form at the clinic.
+If you need a work physical, you must bring the form provided by your employer.
+Also, if you need a TB test, please get that done before you come for your physical.

 No. This is an acute-care clinic, which means we don’t treat ongoing conditions.